 Nope, not a prank.
 Barbara Walters appears to have bonded quickly with the young upstart over… what, the common interest they share in speaking with bloodthirsty dictators for a living?
 Sure.

 When Miss Jaafari returned to New York she reached out again to Walters, whom she referred to as her “adopted mother”.
 In return, Walters called her “dear girl” and sometimes signed off “Hugs, Barbara”.

 They met for lunch at the Mark Hotel on Manhattan’s Upper East Side in late January, where Miss Jaafari apparently asked for a job at ABC News.
-Walters said she refused but offered to use her contacts to help her in other ways.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Walters said she refused but offered to use her contacts to help her in other ways.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Shortly afterwards, Walters emailed the young Syrian saying: “I wrote to Piers Morgan and his producer to say how terrific you are and attached your résumé.”
 She also asked whether Miss Jaafari was still planning on applying to Columbia University and offered to help.

 A week later, Walters emailed Richard Wald, a professor at the Columbia School of Journalism and the father of Jonathan Wald, Morgan’s executive producer.

 Walters described Miss Jaafari as “brilliant, beautiful, [and] speaks five languages” and asked whether there was “anything you can do to help?”
 Prof Wald replied that he would get the admissions office to “give her special attention”.